July, 2008

 The Move button works similar to the Attack button, except that there is no shortcut key.

-Press F5 or click the Next button to end your turn (the Next button must be enabled).
+Press the Next player button to end your turn (the Next button must be enabled).

 Be sure to look at the message bar if you need to know what to do next :